Effects of a Brueckner-Hartree-Fock-corrected effective mass on speed of sound, conformality, and observables of dark matter-admixed neutron stars: Observables and comparison with data

-We present mass-MoI ($M$-$I$) relation in Figs.~\ref{fig:M_I(a)}.
+We present mass-MoI ($M$-$I$) relation in Figs.~\ref{fig:M_I(a)} in the slow-rotation approximation, where the rotation frequency of the star is always much smaller than the Kepler frequency and the MoI becomes largely independent of the rotation frequency of the star.
 Relevant expressions for the calculations of MoI are given in Appendix \ref{macro}.
 Although for a fixed $k_{\chi}$, the MoI decreases for increasing $M_{\chi}$ in both scenarios, variation of MoI is less sensitive to the DM mass in the BHF case.
-Similar behavior has been observed w.r.t. radius.
+Similar behaviour has been observed w.r.t. radius.
 Both the RMF and BHF cases are consistent with mass-MoI estimate of PSR J0030+0451~\cite{Jiang:2019rcw}.
-The mass-MOI estimate of light pulsar PSR J0737-3039A \cite{Landry:2018jyg,Miao:2021gmf} is more consistent with the BHF scenario.
-Fig.~\ref{fig:R_I(b)} presents radius-MOI (R-I) relations.
+The mass-MoI estimate of light pulsar PSR J0737-3039A \cite{Landry:2018jyg,Miao:2021gmf} is more consistent with the BHF scenario.
+Fig.~\ref{fig:R_I(b)} presents radius-MoI (R-I) relations.
 The BHF case has found not to be in good agreement with radius-MoI estimate of PSR J00340+0451.
-The inferred MoI of PSR J0737-3039A constrains the radius in the BHF star radii smaller ($\approx 10.6 - 11$ kms) than the RMF star ($\approx 11.4 - 13.3$ kms).
+The inferred MoI of PSR J0737-3039A constrains the radius in the BHF star radii smaller ($\approx 10.6-11$ kms) than the RMF star ($\approx 11.4-13.3$ kms).
 The BHF results are also consistent with the radius measurement of light pulsar PSR J1231-1411.
 We observe that for stars with identical mass, $I_{\rm BHF}$ turns out to be smaller than $I_{\rm RMF}$.
 For instance at $M = 1.4M_\odot$ (for pure hadronic matter), the ratios, $R_{\rm BHF}/R_{\rm RMF}\approx 0.8$, $\Omega_{\rm BHF}/\Omega_{\rm RMF}\approx 1.1$ and $\bar\omega^\prime_{\rm BHF}/\bar\omega^\prime_{\rm RMF}\approx 1.8$ (here $\bar\omega^\prime=d\bar\omega/dr$).
 These ratios give $I_{\rm BHF}/I_{\rm RMF}\approx 0.68$ which is consistent with the values obtained from Fig. \ref{fig:M_I(a)}.